 Fig. 3.
 Photomicrograph of the pulmonary valve in Goat (H & E- 40X) showing its laminae and Sheep (Verhoeff”s – 40X) showing the distribution of elastic fibers

 Fig. 4.
 Photomicrograph of the pulmonary valve in Sheep showing positive reaction for mucopolysaccharides (PAS – 40X) and (PAS -AB– 40X)

 Tables:

 Table.1.
-Morphometric measurements of the pulmonary valve in Sheep and Goat
+Morphometric measurements of the pulmonary valve in sheep and goat